+All infection work was conducted in an arthropod containment level 2 (ACL-2) facility at the University of Georgia in the College of Veterinary Medicine.
+The physical space as well as experimental protocols have been reviewed and approved by the University of Georgia Office of Biosafety (2015-0038).
+Briefly, all DENV-2 exposed mosquitoes were counted initially and throughout the experiment, housed in secondary containment cages, and handled in a glove box and on ice when they were removed from secondary containment for forced salivations.
+All virus assays were also conducted in a biosafety cabinet in our biosafety level II (BSL-2) facility.
+Finally, we used designated and approved secondary containment to transport virus or infected tissues between our ACL-2 and BSL-2.

 Intrinsic growth rates (r’) and vectorial capacity (VC)

+We calculated the per capita population growth rate per tray following Livdahl and Sugihara [27] (Eq.
+1):

+r'=ln1N0xAxfwxD+xxAxfwxxAxfwx (Equation 1)

-Where N0 is the initial number of female mosquitoes (assumed to be 50% of the larvae, 50), Ax is the number of mosquitoes emerging on day x, D is the time to reproduction following emergence (assumed to be 14 days [27]), and f(wx) is fecundity as a function of mean wing size on day x (wx; Equation [eq:2]).
-This relationship is assumed to be linear and calculated via Lounibos et al. [28] (Eq.
+Where N0 is the initial number of female mosquitoes (assumed to be 50% of the larvae, 50), Ax is the number of mosquitoes emerging on day x, D is the time to reproduction following emergence (assumed to be 14 days [28]), and f(wx) is fecundity as a function of mean wing size on day x (wx; Equation 2).
+This relationship is assumed to be linear and calculated via Lounibos et al. [29] (Eq.
 2):

-f(wx)=-121.240+(78.02×wx)
+f(wx)=-121.240+(78.02×wx) (Equation 2)

 While it is possible to reason how changes in each parameter will result in carry-over effects that individually affect disease transmission, determining the overall net effect and magnitude of the change is less straight forward.
-Therefore, we calculated the vectorial capacity (VC; Equation 3) for each site and season using a modified temperature-dependent dengue calculation defined in Mordecai et al. [29] to create a quantitative estimate of the influence of carry-over effects on disease transmission.
+Therefore, we calculated the vectorial capacity (VC; Equation 3) for each site and season using a modified temperature-dependent dengue calculation defined in Mordecai et al. [30] to create a quantitative estimate of the influence of carry-over effects on disease transmission.
 Using the experimental mean for field-derived parameters affected by carry-over effects (fecundity and vector competence), we calculated an additional site-level VC to serve as an estimate of this value when not accounting for site-specific carry-over effects.

-VC(T)=a(T)2b(T)c(T)e-μ(T)/EIR(T)EFD(T)pEA(T)MDR(T)μ(T)2
+VC(T)=a(T)2b(T)c(T)e-μ(T)/EIR(T)EFD(T)pEA(T)MDR(T)μ(T)2 (Equation 3)

-Here, mosquito traits are a function of temperature, T, as described in Table 1.
-Site-level VC was calculated using a combination of traits empirically measured in this study and traits estimated from thermal response models as described in Mordecai et al. [29].

 Here, mosquito traits are a function of temperature, T, as described in Table 1.
 Site-level VC was calculated using a combination of traits empirically measured in this study and traits estimated from thermal response models as described in Mordecai et al. [30].

 Table 1.
 Parameters used in the VC calculation.